 Time to put down your pens and pencils… and make your way to the Phillip and Patricia Frost Museum of Science!
-Our field trips engage students of all ages with numerous interactive and educational exhibitions that explore the world of science, technology, engineering and math (STEM) in a fun and novel way.
-You can make the museum your classroom as students learn about the science behind living systems, the biology of the human body and mind, the physics of flight, light and much more.
+Our field trips engage students of all ages with numerous interactive and educational exhibitions that explore the world of science, technology, engineering, art and math (STEAM) in a fun and novel way.
+Turn the museum into a dynamic classroom for the day as students learn about the science behind marine ecosystems, the biology of the human body, the physics of flight, the Everglades, the design process and much more.

-Each field trip includes admission to all of Frost Science’s exhibitions, along with supporting field trip materials.
-A Frost Planetarium show is available for an additional fee, as is a private facilitated experience for your classroom.
-To learn more about our current exhibitions, shows and facilitated offerings, please explore the links below.
+Each field trip option includes admission to Frost Science’s exhibitions, along with supporting field trip materials available online.
+A Frost Planetarium show is available for an additional fee, as is a private facilitated experience for your students.
+To learn more about our current exhibitions, shows and private facilitated offerings, please explore the links below.

 Options for Private Facilitated Experiences

-This ocean-and-coastal-themed experience celebrates the biodiversity on Earth and looks at how scientists classify living organisms into groups based on physical characteristics.
+Students will sort, classify and compare shells in this ocean and coastal themed experience that celebrates the biodiversity of life on Earth.
 Hands-on activities will allow students to observe, investigate and categorize our diverse mollusk (shell) collection gathered over decades from all around the globe, ranging from rare finds to common Florida shells.
-Students will recognize the similarities and differences in shapes, colors and sizes as well will be guided to identify and match each sea creature’s needs with their environment and habitat.
+Students will learn to recognize the similarities and differences in shapes, colors and sizes, and will be guided to identify and match each sea creature’s needs with their environment and habitat.

 Students will get to apply their engineering skills and explore how they can make flying contraptions go higher, further and faster.
 Using a variety of materials—including everyday objects—they’ll be encouraged to create their own flying contraptions and then given the opportunity to test them out in our own vertical wind tunnel.
 Their flying contraptions will go through different challenges, all encouraging design readjustments and trial and error—a friendly part of the engineering process.

-Ever wondered how scientists look at different planets and determine whether they could sustain human life?
-Jump into an astrophysicist’s shoes and study how light’s properties are applied to astronomy and human space exploration.
-Students will start off with handling and investigating light sources like LEDS, neon lights, UV lamps and lasers.
-Then, they’ll experiment with tools like color filters, diffraction gratings and colorful spectrum gas tubes to note how gases (especially the ones humans need) emit light and have their own unique light pattern, or “fingerprint.”
-Practicing the principles they’ve learned, they will then be challenged to decide on whether or not to pursue space exploration to different case planets by analyzing their light spectrums.
+Students will have the opportunity to jump into an astrophysicist’s shoes as they study how light’s properties and behavior are applied to astronomy and human space exploration.
+Students will experiment using tools like color filters, diffraction gratings and colorful spectrum gas tubes to note how gases (especially the ones we as humans need) emit light and have their own unique light pattern, or “fingerprint.”
+Practicing the principles they’ve learned, they will then decide whether to pursue space exploration to different case planets by analyzing their light spectrums.